Outpatient AI operations - Lawrenceville, GA

 I built ARFA after watching independent practices try to solve operational problems with software designed for hospital networks.
 The mismatch is everywhere.
 Practice management systems that don't know what the phone did.
 EHRs that can't see after-hours calls.
 Dashboards that show everything to everyone instead of routing what matters to who needs it.
 Fax workflows that still rely on someone walking a piece of paper across the room.

 One operator, deliberate scope, no rip-and-replace.
 Pilots take 14 days.
 The math you'll get back when you reply to this page is your own.
-Your call volume, your patient lifetime value, your specific workflow leaks.
+Your patient volume, your patient lifetime value, your specific workflow leaks.
 No deck, no slides.

 Workflow leak review